 Testosterone deficiency is an increasingly common presentation in primary care with PCA data revealing a progressive 90% rise in the number of testosterone prescriptions from 2001-2010.
 Increasing prevalence of obesity and related hypogonadism together with a better understanding of the morbidity associated with testosterone deficiency may underlie this trend.
 Similarly the development of drugs to treat erectile dysfunction and the willingness of patients to seek opinion with ED has itself contributed to increasing investigation and treatment of testosterone deficiency.

-This resource is composed of 10 assessment questions covering the specific aspects of the guidance, around which, confusion often occurs.
+This module is composed of 10 assessment questions covering the specific aspects of the guidance, around which, confusion often occurs.
 The clinical cases will assess your knowledge and understanding on the assessment and management of suspected testosterone deficiency in men.
 Once you complete the module - and achieve the minimum pass rate of 60% - you'll be awarded with a downloadable 1 hour CPD Certificate, which you can print or upload to your CPD Portfolio.